KSonPham/KSonPham.github.io/_posts/2023-7-06-Vox-Former.md

 # Result and Ablation Study
 ## Dataset and Evaluation Metrics
 The paper is evaluated on the SemanticKITTI(2019) SCC with RGB images taken from KITTI Odometry Benchmark with 22 outdoor driving scenarios.
-The interested volume is 51.2$$m$$ ahead, 6.4$$m$$ in height and 25.6$$m$$ left and right side.
+The interested volume is 51.2$$m$$ ahead, 6.4$$m$$ in height, and 25.6$$m$$ left and right side.
 Voxel grid has size 0.2$$m$$ x 0.2$$m$$ x 0.2$$m$$ with 20 classes (1 unknown class).
 The evaluation matrices are mIoU and IoU.

 ## Quantitative Result
 Examining the results presented below, it is evident that the VoxFormer paper surpasses the current leading camera-based method, MonoScene, by a considerable margin.
-Notably, as the distance to the egovehicle decreases, the performance gap between VoxFormer and state-of-the-art LiDAR-based SSC methods reduces significantly, to the extent that VoxFormer even outperforms certain methods in this group.
+Notably, as the distance to the ego vehicle decreases, the performance gap between VoxFormer and state-of-the-art LiDAR-based SSC methods reduces significantly, to the extent that VoxFormer even outperforms certain methods in this group.
 <div style="text-align: center; border: none; ">
   <table style="width: 100%; border: none; ">
     <tr>